Abhishek-Satyarum/Git_Secret_Prevention/README.md

 - A pre‑commit check becomes a small safety net that runs in milliseconds on the developer’s machine, turning an easy human mistake (copy‑pasting a key during debugging) into a harmless, fixable warning.

 - GSP shifts security from reactive firefighting (rotate keys, investigate logs, notify users) to proactive hygiene that quietly protects every commit, every day, with almost no friction.

+- Also the scanner supports multiple file types by checking staged file extensions using tuple-based matching.

 <br>